-What a huge week we’ve had at Ruby Slipper, meeting new clients far and wide in wonderful Melbourne from a range of different disciplines.
+What a huge week we’ve had at Ruby Assembly, meeting new clients far and wide in wonderful Melbourne from a range of different disciplines.
 And we’ve met them in the strangest places….

 Wow.
 As I sit here and watch The Worm’s opinion on Tony and Julia, this little Ruby reflects on a diverse week with new businesses across Melbourne.
 This week I’ve found that when one door closes, a whole stack more open.
 On Friday evening I attended a Klass Events production for women’s networking called ‘Secret Girls Business Expo’.
 Yes, it was camp.
 Yes, it was cheesy.
 And yes… it was held at the ‘Celebrity Room’ at Moonee Valley Racecourse.